Frequently Asked Questions

 Email us at info@gridfree.store, message us on Facebook or our on-site livechat, or call 09 218 5533 for any questions.

-Credit card, EFTPOS, bank transfer, and cash are all accepted.
+Credit card, EFTPOS, bank transfer, cash are all accepted and we have finance options available.

-Afterpay is available on items under $1200.
-We also accept 3rd party finance such as Squirrel, Q cards, and Gem Visa to purchase kits.
+We accept other 3rd party finance such as Squirrel and Gem Visa to purchase kits.
 We can also help with WINZ quotes.

 Shipping times vary depending on location and how rural the address is, but is typically at least 3 business days.
 You will receive a tracking link when your order ships that will give you an indication, and our freight company will be in touch to confirm delivery on the day.

-We don't provide installation as our kits are designed to be DIY-friendly.
-If you do not wish to install it yourself, we do have several electricians across the country who are familiar with installing our kits.
-You can also find your own electrician if need be.
-Prices vary depending on the kit and whether you do any of the work, so it's best to contact them directly for a quote.
+As we don't provide installation, we can't confirm how much installation will be.
+We have a list of electricians across the country who are familiar with installing our kits.
+You can also find a handy guide here about how installation works here.
+You can find your own electrician if need be as the instructions are very easy to pass over, and we're happy to support them.
+Prices vary depending on the package, so it's best to contact them directly for a quote.

 The rest of the kit requires no maintenance when in storage.
 Make sure everything is kept weather tight and not attacked by pests.